Vehicle computerised diagnostics Mobile service -

 Faults can sometimes occur if a receiver does not recognise the signal transmitted by a coded key or remote, or no transmission due to defective remote/discharged battery, or broken wiring causing CAN signal faults.

-This type of system can rarely be bypassed other than by reprogramming.
+In the event of breakdown OE factory immobiliser systems can rarely be bypassed other than by reprogramming.

 There is more information about alarms & immobilisers on our vehicle security page.

 Modern Diagnostic equipment with up to date software for modern vehicles is one of a range of tools which provides Fault code reading, Fault code clearing, Actuator testing, ECU interrogation for live data.

 European EOBD American OBD2 and Manufacturer Specific Car Van Protocol and Truck/ Agricultural SAEJ1939 Protocol

 Landrover with Ford TDCi engine